Advice to improve your movement, fitness, and overall health from the world #1 in orthopedics.

 To date, stem cell injections have been most beneficial for treating injuries to tendons, such as the Achilles’ tendon of the lower calf and the extensor tendon that acts up in people with tennis elbow, Dr. Malhotra says.
 The hope is that in the future, more specific subtypes of stem cells can be identified or cultivated with a higher chance to regenerate cartilage.
 Read here for more on regenerative medicine treatments and where the science is now.

 Most people start with a steroid and local anesthetic because the treatment involves a single shot with the potential for lasting duration and efficacy.
-If you are getting some response but insufficient relief with a steroid, or if you have a reason not to have a steroid (such as diabetes or multiple steroid injections in other areas of the body), viscosupplementation or PRP may be better options.
+If you are getting some response but not enough relief with a steroid, or if you have a reason not to have a steroid (such as diabetes or multiple steroid injections in other areas of the body), viscosupplementation or PRP may be better options.